DRONES UNDER £200

 A battery life of around 11-12 minutes as standard is provided with the 1000mAh lithium Polymer battery and you can purchase extras for around £20-£35 that will extend your flight time considerably.

 The only negative we found with the AR Drone 2.0 was the lack of controller as it is nice to have the display completely clear when streaming video and trying to take stills.
 That being said, this drone would not be under £200 if it had a controller and as such this becomes our favourite pick at this price point.

 3. Hubsan H501S X4 FPV Drone (white edition)

 Best for full 1080p HD – 8/10

-The Hubsan H501S X4 FPV drone is a drone that we have been a fan of for a while now but up until now it has been unobtainable in this price bracket of less than £200 – that was until Hubsan decided to sell used refurbished models that put the price at around £190 instead of £230.
-Whether you choose to up your budget and go for the brand new model is up to you, but either way you are getting a hell of a lot of technology for not a lot of money – when compared with other models with similar specs at least.
+The Hubsan H501S X4 FPV drone is a drone that we have been a fan of for a while now but up until now it has been unobtainable in this price bracket of less than £200 – that was until Hubsan decided to drop their prices closer to £170 instead of £230.
+Whether you choose to up your budget and add a few extra accessories is up to you, but either way you are getting a hell of a lot of technology for not a lot of money – when compared with other models with similar specs at least.

 Hubsan are one of the big players in the budget and mid-end drone market and have made waves over the last 12 months with some of their exceptional products.

 There are two key advantages of the Hubsan over the Parrot: